 These findings are part of a review released in 2017 by American Municipal Power, Inc. (AMP), which also documents a troubling lack of oversight of supplemental electric transmission projects.

-“Investing in transmission infrastructure to ensure a resilient power grid is a legitimate undertaking, and one that AMP and its members support,” said AMP President and CEO Marc Gerken.
+“Investing in transmission infrastructure to ensure a resilient power grid is a legitimate undertaking, and one that AMP and its members support,” said former AMP President and CEO Marc Gerken.
 “But we’re seeing a troubling increase in projects that lack rigorous independent oversight, along with a steep increase in transmission costs for energy customers.
 Consumers must have the ability to verify that transmission owners are engaging in cost-effective and efficient grid upgrades and expansion that take into account the future needs of a rapidly evolving industry.”

 There are two types of transmission projects within PJM, the regional transmission organization that coordinates the electric transmission grid for the portion of the country AMP members are located.
 “Baseline” transmission projects address reliability concerns, and those baseline projects undergo a thorough open and transparent review and scrutiny by PJM and are ultimately approved by the Federal Energy Regulatory Commission (FERC).